Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Exact solution of likelihoods and biomasses in the monodominant model

 In the monodominant model, the likelihood and biomass can be calculated exactly, which is not possible for random matrices.
 Since the monodominant model is the simplest one in which we can compute the likelihood--biomass relationship exactly, we start there.
 Afterwards, we will extend our calculation to block-structured interaction matrices, where more than one species can survive.
 Although random matrices do not obviously show clear block patterns, species that coexist in a state derived from a random disordered interaction matrix still contain block-like features, as we show explicitly in Appendix~\ref{app:blockGrouping}.
 In the subsequent Appendices, we generalize the monodominant analysis to block models, and use the block model as a framework for developing a technique to predict likelihoods for such random matrices.
 As we show in the main text, this allows us to predict likelihoods for random matrices reasonably well using only the biomass and diversity of each state, along with the mean interaction strength $\mu$ which is a coarse parameter.

-In the monodominant model all species $i$ interact with the same interspecific strength $D$, while they differ in self-inhibition $A_{ii}$.
+In the monodominant model all species $i$ interact with the same interspecific strength $D$, while they differ in self-inhibition $K_{i}$.
+For simplicity, we take $r_i =1$ for all species (though we relax this in a later subsection in this Appendix).
+Thus, the self-inhibition of species $i$ is given by $A_{ii} = 1/K_i$, and species with higher carrying capacity have weaker self-inhibition.
 To ensure that at most one species survives at steady state we consider only cases where $D>A_{ii}$ for all $i$.

 The GLV equation in the monodominant case can be written as

 The last term $-D\sum_k N_k$ is identical for all species.
 Thus the species-specific contribution is $(D-A_{ii})N_i$.
 Define